Cesar-mlw/Gamification-Plataform/README.md

 Plataform made to gamificate the TECH course at ESPM-SP.

 # Description
-This software is intended to help the student build his portfolio, engage with ESPM easily, get in contact with different areas of the course and of course have a visual representation of his growth throughout his university years
+This software is intended to help the student build his portfolio, engage with ESPM easily, get in contact with different areas and of course have a visual representation of his growth throughout his university years

 # Our Team
 This Project would not be complete without the help of this five young programmers: